standardsemiconductor/VELDT-getting-started/README.md

 This guide is split into several sections.
 Each section begins with construction of sub-components then culminates with an application which utilizes the sub-components.
 [Section 2](https://github.com/standardsemiconductor/VELDT-getting-started#section-2-fiat-lux) constructs a simple blinker, the "hello-world" of FPGAs.
 [Section 3](https://github.com/standardsemiconductor/VELDT-getting-started#section-3-roar) covers serializers and deserializers which are used to construct a UART.
 In the future we hope to add sections which demonstrate how to interact with the memory provided by VELDT, design a simple CPU with a custom ISA, and constuct a System-On-Chip (SoC).

-By the end of the guide, you will have a library of commonly used sub-components along with a directory of applications demonstrating their usage.
+By the end of the guide, you will have a library of commonly used hardware components along with a directory of applications demonstrating their usage.
 The library and demos explained in this guide are available in this repo, see the [veldt](https://github.com/standardsemiconductor/VELDT-getting-started/tree/master/veldt) and [demo](https://github.com/standardsemiconductor/VELDT-getting-started/tree/master/demo) directories.

 Finally, if you have any suggestions, comments, discussions, edits additions etc. please open an issue in this repo.
 We value any and all contributions.
 Let's get started!

 ## [Section 2: Fiat Lux](https://github.com/standardsemiconductor/VELDT-getting-started#table-of-contents)
+> And here were the lions now, fifteen feet away, so real, so feverishly and startlingly real that you could feel the prickling fur on your hand, and your mouth was stuffed with the dusty upholstery smell of their heated pelts, and the yellow of them was in your eyes like the yellow of an exquisite French tapestry, the yellows of lions and summer grass, and the sound of the matted lion lungs exhaling on the silent noontide, and the smell of meat from the panting, dripping mouths.

+> *The Veldt* by Ray Bradbury

 In this section we start by building a counter then, using the counter, construct a PWM.
 Equipped with our counter and PWM, we use the RGB LED Driver IP to create our first running application on VELDT; a blinker!

 ### [Learning to Count](https://github.com/standardsemiconductor/VELDT-getting-started#table-of-contents)